gabrieldemarmiesse/getting_started_open_source/README.md

 git push
 ```

-Go to the upstream repo web page and click on "Open a new pull request".
+Go to the upstream repo web page and click on "Compare & pull request".

 -----